czaefferer/humpday_qa_questions/topics/riverpod.md

+24-10-16 [39:41](https://www.youtube.com/watch?v=NUovKv3Sywo&t=39m41s) Q: What Flutter app architecture do you reccomend for a large application that needs to integrate AI models and APIs?
+Do you recommend using Riverpod for state management in such an app? - Rafael Primo
+24-10-16 [1:10:04](https://www.youtube.com/watch?v=NUovKv3Sywo&t=1h10m04s) Q: in my above riverpod question I'm using riverpod generator , could you share code with simple app - Madhan Kumar
+24-10-16 [1:05:26](https://www.youtube.com/watch?v=NUovKv3Sywo&t=1h05m26s) Q: When starting a small project with state management, is Provider enough for managing state?
+As the app grows more complex, is it better to start with Riverpod instead of Provider to manage state? - Javier Carrion
 24-10-02 [1:39:30](https://www.youtube.com/watch?v=RX6cS7TdIy0&t=1h39m30s) @Randal If you had to choose between Riverpod and InheritedWidget (Simon's architecture, e.g., wow_shopping_app), what would you pick? - Md.Yeasin Sheikh
 24-09-04 [47:48](https://www.youtube.com/watch?v=LNtDRO0UrKs&t=47m48s) Q: I am building the app prototype with riverpod generator.
 I am on the right path or switch to bloc. - SE
 24-08-28 [27:24](https://www.youtube.com/watch?v=AibrECd4gpg&t=27m24s) Q: I am developing music sharing app and i am using Riverpod with generator is this State management is scalable? - SE